sylvainroussy/NeoBlogs/README.md

 ![Fig6.
 Touching the rear switch](./blog-threeway4.png "Fig7.
 Touching the rear switch")

+The rear swicth pointer moves to its position to the second one and thus close the path between the lamp and the generator.

 And then with the lamp enlightment query :

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp